GEO-82 Lounge at EPCOT: Full Review, Menu, & How to Book

 Keep checking the day before (and the day of)

 Cancellations are common, especially the night before.
-If you didn’t get what you wanted 60 days out, you still have a shot — you just need to be a little obsessive with the app.
-No shame in that game.
+If you didn’t get what you wanted 60 days out, you still have a shot but you’ll just need to be a *little* obsessive with the app.

 Trying to snag a table at GEO-82, check out our handy Disney Reservation Guide for more tips.